 The fact is, in academia, there is enough to go around for everyone.
 We know that there is not a limited supply of knowledge in the world, therefore there is no limit to the amount of opportunities.
-There are so many people doing amazing things who you can connect with, learn from, and grow with.
+There are so many people doing amazing things who you can connect to, learn from, and grow with.
 A growth-minded researcher will not only take lessons from success stories of others, they will also celebrate their success and take inspiration.
 They will always think, “If they can do it, so can I!”

 Extra Note: The Power of Yet